-Protect your Galaxy Tab S5e with one of these awesome cases
+Best Galaxy Tab S5e Cases 2022

-Galaxy tablets are amazing.
-They allow you to surf the internet, watch shows, use important apps, and feature Super AMOLED displays.
+The best Galaxy Tab S5e cases enhance the use of your tablet as you surf the internet, watch shows, use important apps, and interact with those Super AMOLED displays.
 One of the worst things that can happen to a brand new device is dropping it and getting permanent scratches on the casing.
 To protect your tablet, you're going to want to invest in a quality covering.
-Here are the best cases for the Galaxy Tab S5e.
+Here are the best Galaxy Tab S5e cases.

-- Armored protection: Supcase Unicorn Beetle Pro Case
+Supcase Unicorn Beetle Pro Case

 For the best all-around protection, you can't go wrong with a rugged case and screen protector duo.
 The case will protect against any accidental drops or bumps and it also features a kickstand, making it easier to use your apps or watch shows.
 The included screen protector will keep the display safe without affecting touch sensitivity.

-This classy PU leather case has a real professional look about it, making it a great choice for work tablets or simply as an elegant choice for your home tablet.
-Open the cover to awaken your tablet and close it to turn the tablet off.
-It comes in six different colors so you can choose the look you like best.

-Chic in pink: i-Blason Full-Body Case
+Chic in pink

-This case is sure to protect your Tab S5e considering that it features a built-in screen protector.
-You don't have to worry about it affecting touch screen sensitivity either.
+This case is sure to protect your Tab S5e considering that it's made of premium PU leather.
 Simply slide your tablet into place and you're good to go.
-The beautiful design comes in either blue or pink so you can choose the look you prefer.
+The beautiful design comes in either black or pink so you can choose the look you prefer.

-Members of the board: Fintie Keyboard Case
+Fintie Keyboard Case

 If you foresee yourself typing up documents for work or simply want to make it more convenient to surf the web, you should consider getting this awesome keyboard case.
 The folio is made of PU leather and comes in 10 different colors.
 You can even choose whether or not to have backlit keys, which have the option of displaying seven different colors.

-Wallet case: Skycase Canvas Folio Case
+Skycase Canvas Folio Case

 This gorgeous case is made of canvas material and comes in three colors — purple, blue, and black.
 When opened, you'll find three slots where you can place your credit cards, driver's license, work ID, or other important cards.
 There's even a pencil holder on top so you can bring a pen or stylus with you wherever you go.

-The simple design of this cover makes it a lot less bulky than other options out there.
-Use the stand to prop your Tab S5e up in two different ways.
-Close the cover to turn the tablet off and open the cover to turn your tablet on.
-It comes in three different designs, but we like this flower case the most.

-Get a grip: BRAECN Ruggen Case with Shoulder Strap
+BRAECN Ruggen Case with Shoulder Strap

 This case is perfect for when you go on trips or if you have to lug your S5e around with you all day.
 The handle allows you to firmly grasp it while the strap allows you to be hands-free.
 It comes in several different colors and features a rugged case as well as a kickstand.

-Childproof: Dadanism Case
+Dadanism Case

 If you plan on allowing your child to use the Tab S5e, you should consider getting this protective case.
 It's made of shockproof EVA to protect from drops and bumps.
 Plus, that handle makes it a lot easier for little hands to clutch the tablet securely.
 What's more, you can fold the handle over to turn it into a kickstand when your child watches a show or plays a game.

-Precise fit: Soke Stand Folio Case
+Soke Stand Folio Case

 If you prefer cases that snuggly wrap around your tablet for a perfect fit, you should consider this Soke Stand Folio Case.
 It comes in six different colors and provides drop protection without making your tablet bulky.
 The cover is made of PU leather and doubles as a stand so you can easily watch your favorite shows, play games, or surf the internet.

-Tablets aren't the cheapest devices out there and those large screens make them prone to damage.
-The best way to protect your expensive purchase is with a quality case.
-Above all else, you want something that fits your tablet securely, actually protects your tablet, provides a few added conveniences, and doesn't cost too much.
+We love Samsung tablets, but they aren't the cheapest devices out there and those large screens make them prone to damage.
+The best Galaxy Tab S5e cases fit your device securely, actually protect your tablet, provide a few added conveniences, and don't cost too much.

 We highly recommend the Supcase Unicorn Beetle Pro Case since it provides a built-in screen protector to prevent scratches from penetrating that gorgeous AMOLED display without affecting the touch sensitivity.
 The case itself snuggly fits the tablet and provides a rugged exterior to protect from drops and bumps.